PhyCV: GPU Acceleration

 PhyCV supports GPU acceleration.
 The GPU versions of PST and PAGE are built on PyTorch accelerated by the CUDA toolkit.
 The acceleration is beneficial for applying the algorithms in real-time image video processing and other deep learning tasks.
 The running time per frame of PhyCV algorithms on CPU (Intel i9-9900K) and GPU (NVIDIA TITAN RTX) for videos at different resolutions are shown below.
 Note that the PhyCV low-light enhancement operates in the HSV color space, so the running time also includes RGB to HSV conversion.
 However, for all running times using GPUs, we ignore the time of moving data from CPUs to GPUs and count the algorithm operation time only.

 Installation and Examples

 Please refer to the GitHub README file for a detailed technical documentation.

 Current Limitations

 I/O (Input/Output) Bottleneck for Real-time Video Processing

 When dealing with real-time video streams from cameras, the frames are captured and buffered in CPU and have to be moved to GPU to run the GPU-accelerated PhyCV algorithms.
 This process is time-consuming and it is a common bottleneck for real-time video-processing algorithms.

 Lack of Parameter Adaptivity for Different Images

-Currently the parameters of PhyCV algorithms have to be manually tuned for differently images.
-Although a set of pre-selected parameters work relatively well for a wide-range of images, the lack of parameter adaptivity for different images remains a limitation for now.
+Currently, the parameters of PhyCV algorithms have to be manually tuned for different images.
+Although a set of pre-selected parameters work relatively well for a wide range of images, the lack of parameter adaptivity for different images remains a limitation for now.